cpsughrue/gsoc_proposal/README.md

 Project Timeline & Milestones

+- Phase 0: Present to May 28
+	1. Iron out implementation and design details
 - Phase 1: May 29 - June 11 (2 weeks)
     1. Add `--module-build-daemon` flag to clang so that it is recognized as a valid flag
-	2. Make sure clang driver properly handles `--build-deamon` flag
+	2. Make sure clang driver properly handles `--module-build-daemon` flag
 - Phase 2: June 12 - July 2 (3 weeks)
-	1. Create skeleton build daemon that can be initialized with --module-build-daemon and shut down at end of building or when a fatal eror occurs
+	1. Create skeleton build daemon that can be initialized with `-cc1modbuildd` and shut down
 	2. Implimint ability for clang instances to register and unregister with the deamon.
-Daemon should maintain a running list of clang invocations building.
+Daemon should maintain a running list of clang invocations registered.
 - Phase 3: July 3 - August 28 (8 weeks)
-    1. implement ability for daemon to scan dependencies of registered clang instances using clang-scan-deps.
-Results will be saved to a log file on a per invocation basis but then forgotten.
+    1. Implement ability for daemon to scan dependencies of registered clang instances using clang-scan-deps.
+Results will be saved to a log file on a per invocation basis.
 This is to make sure that scanning can be done correctly
-	2. Implement ability for daemon to merge results from each dependency scan.
-And maintain dependency graph for lifetime of the build
 	3. Implement scheduling strategy.
 No modules will actually be built but rather simulated.
 Log file will output current version of dependency graph and associated build schedule
 	4. Implement ability for daemon to spawn clang invocations to build modules.
 For the sake of simplicity at this point all built modules will be stored on disk for the lifetime of the build
 	5. Implement cache management strategy